 a review of Carl Cederström & Peter Fleming’s Dead Man Working

 ‘This book,’ assert authors Carl Cederström and Peter Fleming, ‘is about what it means to live and work in a dead world.’
 The picture their research paints is of an ‘ideological coup’ in which work co-opts all sources of opposition.
 To detourn Derrida, these days there’s nothing outside of the office.
 Whether we call it ‘corporate social responsibility,’ ‘liberation management’ or whatever, work has attached itself to our inmost sense of ‘authenticity,’ corrupting our capacity for self-fashioning.
 As the authors put it, ‘work is no longer something we only do, but is also something we are.’
 In consequence, ‘from now on, there is no such thing as a bad world, only a bad you.’

 a review of Marek Bienczyk’s Transparency

 Melancholy, Bienczyk muses, is determined by ‘divergent ways of seeing.’
-The first is that of forlornly staring through a window, a familiar depressive habit, which arouses a sense of ‘seeing without having, a shimmering collision of sight and frustration.’
+The first is that of forlornly staring through a window, a familiar depressive habit, which arouses a sense of ‘seeing without having, a collision of sight and frustration.’
 The depressive gaze reifies real experience, ‘crystallizing’ and ‘immobilizing’ it, as in an advert.
 However, there’s a second kind of melancholic sight, ‘the upward gaze,’ where we cast our eyes away from what pains us, toward heaven.
-Crucially though, to turn our sight skywards isn’t escapism—after all, we’ll be brought back to earth once our necks start to ache.
-But in this ‘broken, aborted transcendence,’ we might find a means of renewing ourselves, and of being briefly free of the world, without forgetting it.
+Crucially, to turn our sight skywards isn’t escapism—after all, we’ll be brought back to earth once our necks start to ache.
+But in this ‘broken transcendence,’ we become briefly free of the world, without forgetting it.

 read the rest at The Quarterly Conversation